bruno353/aws-ec2-cuda-ollama-api/README.md

 # AWS EC2 CUDA Ollama Setup

-This guide outlines the steps to set up an Ollama API service on an AWS EC2 instance with CUDA support.
+Forked from to ensure API security by inputting an ENV for the bearer auth, make sure to set the env on your OS system

 ## 1. Launch EC2 Instance